Daniel Hope

-Daniel Hope (born 17 August 1973 in Durban, South Africa) is a South African born classical violinist.
+Daniel Hope (born 17 August 1973) is a South African-born classical violinist.
+He has appeared internationally as a concerto soloist, chamber musician, recording artist, broadcaster and artistic director, and has been an exclusive artist of Deutsche Grammophon since 2007.

 Early life and education

 Hope was born in Durban, South Africa, and is of Irish and Jewish German descent, his maternal grandparents, formerly from Berlin, having escaped Nazism.
 His father is the novelist Christopher Hope, FRSL, and his mother Eleanor Hope worked as an assistant to Yehudi Menuhin.
-When Hope was just six months old, his family moved from South Africa to London, because of his father's anti-apartheid views.
-In the UK Hope was educated at Highgate School and studied at the Yehudi Menuhin School in Stoke d'Abernon.
-In 2011 he was appointed visiting professor in violin by the Royal Academy of Music, where he had studied under Zakhar Bron and gained a diploma (DipRAM) and a fellowship (FRAM).
+When Hope was six months old, his family moved from South Africa to London, England, because of his father's anti-apartheid views.
+In the UK, Hope was educated at Highgate School and studied at the Yehudi Menuhin School in Stoke d'Abernon, Surrey.

+Hope later studied at the Royal Academy of Music with Zakhar Bron, Itzhak Rashkovsky and Felix Andrievsky, and gained a diploma (DipRAM) and fellowship (FRAM).
+In 2011, he was appointed visiting professor in violin by the Royal Academy of Music.

 Career

 Hope became the violinist of the Beaux Arts Trio in 2002.
 His burgeoning career led to his decision to leave the Beaux Arts Trio, which in turn led to the decision to disband the ensemble.
 The Beaux Arts Trio, with Hope as the final violinist in the history of the ensemble, gave its final concerts in August 2008.

 Hope has served as an associate artistic director of the Savannah Music Festival.
 In April 2015 he was named the new music director of the Zurich Chamber Orchestra, effective in 2016.
 On 16 March 2018, at the conclusion of a joint performance by the Zurich Chamber Orchestra and New Century Chamber Orchestra at which he served as concertmaster, Hope was announced as the latter ensemble's new music and artistic director.

+In 2019 he became artistic director of the Frauenkirche Dresden.
+In 2020 he became president of the Beethoven-Haus Bonn, succeeding Tabea Zimmermann and following predecessors in the role that included Joseph Joachim and Kurt Masur.
+In 2025 he became artistic director of the Gstaad Menuhin Festival and Academy.

+Hope has appeared at venues and festivals including Carnegie Hall, the Sydney Opera House, the BBC Proms, Salzburg, Tanglewood, the Schleswig-Holstein Musik Festival and Gstaad.
+He has worked regularly with orchestras in Berlin, Boston, Chicago, London, Los Angeles, Paris and Tokyo.

+Hope has collaborated with conductors including Yehudi Menuhin, Roger Norrington, Thomas Hengelbrock, Christoph Eschenbach, Simon Rattle, Vladimir Jurowski, Iván Fischer, Christian Thielemann, Daniel Geiss and Nayden Todorov.

-In 2017 he was awarded the Cross of the Order of Merit of the Federal Republic of Germany for his merits in the musical constitution of commemorative culture.
+In 2017, he was awarded the Cross of the Order of Merit of the Federal Republic of Germany for his merits in the musical constitution of commemorative culture.

 Hope plays the 1737 Guarneri "ex-Lipinski" violin.